AzureLeMoon/DigikalaChallenge/README.md

   }
 }
 ```
-We are using the builtin caching capabilites of nginx to cache our static content.
+We are using the builtin caching capabilities of nginx to cache our static content.
 In this config we cache requests with status code 200 for 60 minutes and our cache stays around for either 24 hours to when it reaches 1 gigabyte whichever comes first.

-also using the buitlin rate limiter we are limiting requests to `10r/s` and returning status code `429` for those exceeding the limit.
+also using the builtin rate limiter we are limiting requests to `10r/s` and returning status code `429` for those exceeding the limit.

 some extra headers including `servername` , `cache status` and `response time` are being passed as well.